Hybanos/HAHAddon/README.md

 - No Bed Interact   | Prevents you from reseting your spawnpoint, or blowing up
 - Photoshoot        | Locks entity heads and body to your camera or specific pitch/yaw
 - RedstonePlacement | Helps you place blocks with rotation
-- SCAFFOLD          | Bigger, more buggy scaffold
+- SCAFFOLD          | Bigger, buggier scaffold
 - Spam+             | Spams chat from a .txt file
 - Stay Above        | Keeps you in a certain Y level range
 - Trash Can         | Deletes items in your inventory (you need the addon just for this)